 Nor was this vogue merely academic.
 The Fable of the Bees made a public scandal.
 Mandeville, with his teaching of the usefulness of vice, inherited the office of Lord High Bogy-man, which Hobbes had held in the preceding century.
 The Fable was twice presented by the Grand Jury as a public nuisance; minister and bishop alike denounced it from the pulpit.
 The book, indeed, aroused positive consternation, ranging from the indignation of Bishop Berkeley to the horrified amazement of John Wesley, who protested that not even Voltaire could have said so much for wickedness.
 In France, the Fable was actually ordered to be burned by the common hangman.

-See the last appendix for a fuller list, and the index to commentary under the names of the authors listed above for their references to Mandeville.
+5 familiar subject of conversation.
+In 1768 the friend of Laurence Sterne, John Hall-Stevenson, thought a good title for one of his pieces would be 'The New Fable of the Bees'.
+In Germany, in 1788, when Kant made his sixfold classification of ethical systems, he chose Mandeville's name as that by which to identify one of the six types.
+And in America the author of the first American comedy-a play meant for popular consumption -referred to Mandeville as if his theories were as well known to the audience as the latest proclamation of General Washington.